amcd13/pfgadgets/README.md

 - frame - Defines whether to include a page frame or not (0 - no frame, 1 - include frame)
 - file_name - Name of file that data will export to.
 Should not include file extension.
 - replace - Defines whether to replace existing files or not.
 (False - do not replace existing, True - replace existing)
+- auto_scale - Defines whether to perform automatic scaling before export (True - do auto scale, False - do not auto scale)
 ---
 ### pfgadgets.GetResult
 *__pfgadgets.GetResult(results_file, file_path=None, file_name='result', replace=None)__*